paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

      2      5369MB  10.7GB  5369MB               diskb02  lvm
      3      10.7GB  15.7GB  4990MB               diskb03  lvm
     ```
-3. Since we are expanding, I prefer to look at the sectors and look from there.
+3. Since we are expanding, I prefer to look at the sectors and partitin from there.
 Change the unit, then create a partition.
 This step is the most crucial - the starting point MUST be exactly 1 sector after where the last sector ends.
 In our case the last sector is on the 3rd partition at `30747951` - therefore, our start sector must be at `30747952`.

     ```
     (parted) unit s